 Easily my most read piece in 2016, this research note starts the conversation about how blockchain will impact data management and how to start experimenting.
 Most blockchain pilots target processes found in financial services, but blockchain may have a massive impact on how data is managed and trusted across organizations.
 Data managers need to be ready for this potential shift.

 I interviewed a number of web-scale digital natives to see how their data management practices differed from traditional approaches.
 The two biggest differences were in how vendor relationships were managed and exploited, and the depth of expertise in deployed technology.
 Interestingly, this was my least read note in 2016 but I think it will attract increasing attention going into 2017 as more organizations start down the web-scale path.

 Speaking of attention, the final big data adoption survey always gets a lot of it.
 This year saw the first drop in anticipated investment and a shift towards more traditional challenges as the big data fad is absorbed into standard practices and infrastructure.
 Luckily, I’m collaborating with Jim Hare next year on the evolution of this survey.
 2017 will see it shift to broader data & analytics topics.

 After collaborating on three previous Magic Quadrants, it was my first opportunity to lead one.
 The Magic Quadrant for OpDBMS reflects a maturing market with broadly available capabilities and a focus on operational excellence.
 We’re already gearing up for the 2017 edition.

 2016 saw a 21% increase (YoY) in end user inquiries on data lakes and I take most of them.
 This note distills the best practices from those interactions and primary research.
 Next year I’ll continue this line of research by looking at infrastructure choices aligned to user populations and requirements.

-Category: big-data dbms
+Category: data-and-analytics-strategies dbms

 Tags: hadoop popularity research